sgugler/sgugler.github.io/_posts/2019-05-14-school-of-batman.md

 <NEURAL WINTER and TIMELINE figure>

 # Early Computational Chemistry
-John Pople was one of the fathers of computational chemistry proper with the developement of the quantum chemical software [Gaussian](https://en.wikipedia.org/wiki/Gaussian_(software)).
+John Pople was one of the fathers of computational chemistry proper with the developement of the quantum chemical software Gaussian.
 He won the [Nobel Prize in 1998](https://www.nobelprize.org/prizes/chemistry/1998/pople/facts/) and he died in 2004, aged 78.
 ![Pople in all his glory](/images/school-of-batman/pople.jpg)

 # OK, now what is a molecule